In challenging times we need inspiration for the future.

 The profile of the designers must correspond to the following criteria:

-- recently graduated (minimum level: master)
+- recently graduated (minimum level: master or equal by experience)

 - team player

 - manual skills (conceptual, handy, production, fabrication)